shubhamsingh47/shubhamsingh47/README.md

 - 🌱 I’m currently learning **Machine Learning.**

-- 💬 Ask me about **Data Visualization and Dashboarding Predictive Modeling and Machine Learning**
+- 💬 Ask me about **Data Visualization and Dashboarding Predictive Modeling and Machine Learning.**

 - 📫 How to reach me **shubham47047@gmail.com**
 - 📫 LinkedIn **www.linkedin.com/in/shubham-singh47**